 8. Where to stay

 The Radisson Blu is probably the best family hotel I have come across in all my travels!
 Fantastic value, amazing facilities and ski-in ski-out to the children’s ski school - the perfect option for a young family or as a first ski trip.
 The Park Inn was also designed as a modern mountain hotel, entirely ski-in ski-out, with loads of room types including some amazing apartments.
-Alternatively if you fancy more of a cabin-in-the-woods feel, there are lots of options for all budgets, most of which are ski-in ski-out.
+Alternatively, if you fancy more of a cabin-in-the-woods feel, there are lots of options for all budgets, most of which are ski-in ski-out.

 9. Getting there

 Granted perhaps not the most exciting part of our trip (although fill a bus with Team Ski Safari and there’s always going to be a lot of laughter), the ease of the journey to Trysil is one of the resort's big selling points.
-Norwegian Air are a great flight operator (a real cut above certain low cost airlines), Oslo airport is slick and modern with lots of places to eat and shops to wander around and the transfer to resort is incredibly scenic with beautiful views of fjords, forests and picturesque Norwegian towns.
+Norwegian Air is a great flight operator (a real cut above certain low-cost airlines), Oslo airport is slick and modern with lots of places to eat and shops to wander around and the transfer to resort is incredibly scenic with beautiful views of fjords, forests and picturesque Norwegian towns.
 Albeit a means to an end, but really quite a pleasant one at that!

 Here's a little video for a taster of what you might experience in Trysil too:

 Huge thanks to Camilla, Turid and Carina from the resort for hosting us and for their wonderful hospitality throughout the weekend.
 Have you been to Trysil?
 Tell us what you think!

 7 nights at half term in the 4*+ Radisson Blu in Trysil starts from £955pp based on 2 adults and 2 children travelling and includes Half Board accommodation, flights and transfers.
 Request a quotation tailored to your particular requirements, or please call us on 01273 224068.